ziwo-maker/retrivel1/README.md

 ## Documentation
-Documentation for the project can be found in the [docs](docs) directory or online at [your-documentation-url].
+Documentation for the project can be found in this project.

 ## Contributing
 We welcome contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.